 Chesapeake Watershed Public Access Plan

-Through Executive Order 13508, President Obama asked federal agencies to develop a strategy for protecting and restoring the Chesapeake Bay watershed.
+Through Executive Order 13508, federal agencies were asked to develop a strategy for protecting and restoring the Chesapeake Bay watershed.
 The executive order called for the National Park Service, in conjunction with watershed states, to "develop a public access plan to inform and guide expansion of Chesapeake watershed public access."

 The resulting Chesapeake Bay Watershed Public Access Plan was produced by a Public Access Action Team, which includes people involved in public access planning and implementation in each of the Chesapeake watershed states and the District of Columbia and the National Park Service.
 In a series of meetings, and through an online process, the public participated in identifying existing sites and suggested potential sites.
 The public access plan: